Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Tea Tree Gully recording a relatively average level of approval activity when compared to local markets analysed countrywide

-The average construction value for new dwellings was $320,000.
-This financial year has seen $276,000 in commercial approvals, indicating a primarily residential focus.
-Tea Tree Gully's construction rates per person are similar to Greater Adelaide's, maintaining market balance with the broader area.
+The average construction value for new dwellings is around $320,000.
+In comparison, there have been $276,000 in commercial approvals this financial year, indicating a predominantly residential focus.
+Tea Tree Gully maintains similar construction rates per person relative to Greater Adelaide, suggesting balanced market dynamics.

-New development consists of 82% standalone homes and 18% townhouses or apartments, preserving low density nature with an emphasis on detached housing attracting space-seeking buyers.
-The location has approximately 162 people per dwelling approval.
-Looking ahead, Tea Tree Gully is expected to grow by 284 residents by 2041, with current construction levels likely meeting demand and potentially enabling growth that exceeds current forecasts.
+New development consists of 82.0% standalone homes and 18.0% townhouses or apartments, preserving the area's low density nature with an emphasis on detached housing attracting space-seeking buyers.
+The location has approximately 162 people per dwelling approval, indicating a low density market.
+Looking ahead, Tea Tree Gully is expected to grow by 284 residents through to 2041, based on the latest AreaSearch quarterly estimate.
+With current construction levels, housing supply should adequately meet demand, creating favourable conditions for buyers while potentially enabling growth that exceeds current forecasts.

 Frequently Asked Questions - Development